-As we mature in walk with Christ, our prayers will inevitably change.
-As young believers, we tend to spend a lot of time praying for ourselves and our needs.
-But with spiritual maturity comes a focus on the needs of others, then we can to start practice intercessory prayer.
+As we mature in walking with Christ, our prayers will inevitably change.
+As young believers, we spend a lot of time praying for ourselves and our needs.
+But with spiritual maturity comes a focus on the needs of others, then we can start practicing intercessory prayer.
 This is apparent in the lives of many great saints throughout the Bible.

-Any time that we see a need in the lives of others and pray for them.
-To put it very simply, intercessory prayer is prayer for others.
+Any time we see a need in the lives of others and pray for them.
+Intercessory prayer is a prayer for others.
 We focus not on ourselves but on the needs of others.
 This is, after all, what ‘intercession’ means.

 1. For the Christian Church all over the world

 2. For the heads of state and peace in the World

 3. For the conversion and salvation of people around the globe